Learning Gaussian Multi-Index Models with Gradient Flow: Time Complexity and Directional Convergence: Learning Index Vectors

 using some inequalities.
-This invariance~\ref{eq:invariance} implies that $\bu_1(t) > \bu_j(t)$ for all times.
-The only fixed point satisfying this condition is $\bw \!=\! \bv_1$ hence we conclude by the stable manifold theorem.
-Convergence to the mixed fixed points are obtained similarly due to $\frac{d}{dt} \Delta_{1j}(t) = 0$ if $\Delta_{1j}(0) = 0$. \end{proof}
+This invariance~\ref{eq:invariance} implies that $\Delta_{1j}(t) = \bw(t)^T \bv_1 - \bw(t)^T \bv_j > 0$ for all times.
+The only fixed point breaking ties between $\bv_1$ and $\bv_j$'s, hence, satisfying the above condition is $\bw = \bv_1$.
+We conclude convergence to the fixed point by the stable manifold theorem.
+Furthermore, one can notice the following

+due to the symmetries.
+This implies convergence to a mixed fixed point, which computes a normalized average of the index vectors that all received the equal maximum dot product at initialization. \end{proof}